 Donegani’s social standing kept pace with his financial successes.
 His first business associate had been Joseph-Maximilien Bonacina, an Italian partner of his father.
 In 1819 he listed himself as a tavern-keeper, a decade later he was a seigneur, and in 1840 he was described simply as a “gentleman.”
 His various places of business and residence are also an indication of his changing status, culminating in offices on Rue des Commissaires and a lavish home among the élite on Côte Saint-Antoine (Westmount).
-In May 1830 Donegani had married Rosalie-Louise-Geneviève Plamondon, the daughter of Louis Plamondon, a Quebec City lawyer.
+On 3 May 1830 in Quebec City, Donegani had married Rosalie-Louise-Geneviève Plamondon, the daughter of Louis Plamondon*, a lawyer from that city.
 They had a son and a daughter.
 As a landowner, municipal politician, and magistrate Donegani seems to have been accepted into the inner circle of Montreal’s French Canadian bourgeois class.
-After the death of his brother Joseph in 1837 Donegani participated in real estate deals with Antoine-Olivier Berthelet*.
+After the death of his brother Joseph in 1837 Donegani participated in real estate deals with Olivier Berthelet*.
 For legal advice Donegani turned to George-Étienne Cartier*; his notary was Théodore-Benjamin Doucet.

 Montreal was changing and Donegani was a man of the pre-confederation era.
 Old Montreal was giving way to the new centre-town commercial district.
 The Italian taverns and hotels with their charm and cuisine were now gone, replaced by new centre-town hotels with large capital investment and oriented to the railway trade.
 In the face of industrialization and the growth of capital in the Montreal area, the roles of the tavern-keeper, small entrepreneur, and seigneur were diminishing in importance.
 It was fitting and ironic that Donegani should die on Rue Sainte-Catherine, symbol of the new Montreal.